dwarvesf/brainery/memo/labs/_index.md

 • Consolidate NYC taxi data in parallel (through map-reduce) over HTTPS
 • Aggregate IBM AML transactions (Anti-Money Laundering)
 • Some examples of how it is used to consolidate and do basic analytics on note.d and log.console.so
+- [[memo/labs/events/Labs Weekly Catchup 1.md|Labs Weekly Catchup 1]]: Our first weekly catchup.
+We organize an agenda the day beforehand and consolidate our findings, notable research progress, possibly new tech, insight or technique everyone should know.

 <!-- /events -->